 The structure for Daily Seinfeld Email should be like this.
 You start with a story that happens in your daily life.
-Not necessary to be your own stories, but also a story that your peers told you.
-Then, you link that back to whatever products that you have and sell.
+Not necessarily to be your own stories, but also a story that your peers told you.
+Then, you link that back to whatever products you have and sell.

 In each style, you can share and build a relationship with your audience pretty fast as it links back to you, the Attractive Character for your business.
-You can read more about the Daily Seinfeld Email method here and of course also getting the free Dotcom secrets book in the link below.
+You can read more about the Daily Seinfeld Email method here and of course, also get the free Dotcom secrets book in the link below.